TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

     Worthiness: For small businesses like local lounges operating on thin margins, these efficiencies directly improve profitability.

 Overall, solving this problem not only streamlines daily operations but transforms the lounge into a forward-thinking space that combines nostalgia with modern technology.
 The worthiness lies in its potential to revitalize local businesses, promote social interaction, and inspire similar adaptations for other games, ultimately contributing to the sustainability of community-oriented entertainment venues.
 This senior design project thus delivers real-world value, bridging engineering innovation with practical business needs.

 ## Broader Implications, Ethics, and Responsibility as Engineers

-"Consider the project’s broader impacts in global, economic, environmental, and societal contexts.
-Identify potential negative impacts and propose mitigation strategies.
-Detail the ethical considerations and responsibilities each team member bears as an engineer."

 The audio-actuated automated chessboard project extends beyond enhancing a local board game lounge's operations, influencing broader contexts through technological innovation in recreational gaming.
 By integrating voice recognition, robotics, and user-friendly interfaces, it promotes accessible entertainment while raising considerations in global scalability, economic viability, environmental sustainability, and societal equity.
 This section explores these impacts, identifies potential negatives with mitigation strategies, and outlines the ethical responsibilities our engineering team will be faced with throughout the project.